MCDReforged/MCDReforged/docs/source/quick_start/troubleshooting.rst

 .. warning::

     This part may not being up to date.
-If you encounter problems, do not report them to MCDR
+If you encounter any problems, do not report them to MCDR

     For more infomations, get in touch with their community: `Github Repo <https://github.com/MCSManager/MCSManager>`__, `Documentation <https://docs.mcsmanager.com/>`__